Eli3abeth457/independent-equity-research-project-series-summer-2026/Microsoft/README.md

-# Microsoft Corporation
+# Richemont Corporation

 Status: In Progress

-This folder contains the equity research report and supporting valuation materials for Microsoft Corporation.
+This folder contains the equity research report and supporting valuation materials for Richemont Corporation.